FangLintao/Machine-Learning/SVM/Readme.md

     * Prefer function classes of lower capacity, if they perform equally well on the training data, or restrict its capacity

 ### 2.4 Hard Margin & Soft Margin
+Not all of cases can be seperate completely by hyperplane in practical, which means hard margin.

+        1. high noise level may cause an overlap between classes
+        2. training data set contains mislabelled data points

 1. soft margin: allow some data existing at boarder or in margin space
 2. hard margin: only allow data at boarder
+3. hard margin is easy to overfit while soft margin belongs to good generation
-3. The hardness of the margin: controlled by a tuning parameter C.
+4. The hardness of the margin: controlled by a tuning parameter C.

     * large C -> the margin is hard
     * smaller C -> the margin is softer